Standing Quad Stretch

 To get an effective stretch, keep the knee of the leg you are stretching as far back as possible.
 Ideally, your knee should be directly below or behind your hip (without bending forward).
 The more forward your knee, the less the quad stretches.
 Keeping your knee back also helps stretch your hip flexors.

-The closer you bring your heel towards your body, the greater the stretch of the quad.
+The closer your bring your heel towards your body, the greater the stretch of the quad.
 This is one of the most important stretches for people to do, since the quads are a large muscle group and they are used frequently.
+Many of my clients have noticed significant reductions in knee discomfort after consistent use of this stretch.